By SEN

 Looking to make their 10th finals series in a row, the Tricolours will be hoping to stay clear of as many injuries as possible.

-As is wing/centre Tommy Talau after injuring his knee last week in the NSW Cup match against the Warriors, despite not making contact.
-A timeline for his return will become clearer following an assessment of his right knee.
+Wing/centre Tommy Talau injured his knee last during their NSW Cup match against the Warriors, despite not making contact.
+A timeline for his return has been set for Round 4.

 NSW representative Spencer Leniu won't be playing his first match until April after picking up a hamstring injury during the team warm-up.